alexander-mc/Album_Art/README.md

 # Album Art

-This program is for [Spotify](www.spotify.com) users and serves the following purposes:
+This program serves the following purposes:

-1. To store data on a user's song history.
+1. To store data on a Spotify user's song history.
 Accessing information about what a user has listened to can be challenging and is not instantaneous.

 2. To prototype how an Apple-like, Album Artwork screen saver could function for Spotify users.